 – SMS your friend before and after the date

-– If you feel something is ‘off’ ALWAYS listen your instinct and act
+– If you feel something is ‘off’ ALWAYS listen to your instinct and act

-– You don’t have to be polite or be scared to hurt his/her feeling, if you feel uncomfortable don’t think twice.
+– You don’t have to be polite or be scared to hurt his/her feelings, if you feel uncomfortable don’t think twice.
 Leave.

 – Don’t meet a stranger in the middle of nowhere

-– Always meet in public, a bar or a pub or a busy place in the city
+– Always meet in public, a bar, a pub or a busy place in the city

 – Keep your phone on you, and dial 000 (Australia) for emergency